AdahilMuniz/SOIN-RV/README.md

 My goal with this project is to ~get rich~ learn about computer architecture implementation as well as simulation tools/process and verification techniques.

-I pretend to work on this project for the time necessary to learn and to get skills in the subjects that I like ~that means a lot of time~.
+I intend to work on this project for the time necessary to learn and to get skills in the subjects that I like ~that means a lot of time~.
 I hope too that this project could help other students interested in this subjects.

 <h2>Compiling and Running</h2>